Hydro Motion

 16 kg of hydrogen

 The hydrogen we use to propel our boat is stored in the tank, located under our caps.
 Our hydrogen is stored in a gaseous state at 350 bar.
 To make this comprehensible, 350 bar is the pressure you would feel when two elephants would be standing on the palm of your hand.
 And even under this immense pressure, our tank is still 2,3 meters long and has a diameter of 50 centimetre.
-Just like last year, our boat will be carrying 2 tanks of hydrogen, this is 16 kilograms which is double the amount of last year’s boat!
+Now in our boat, we will be carrying 2 tanks of hydrogen, this is 16 kilograms which is double the amount of last year’s boat!

 From the tank the hydrogen goes to the fuel cell.
 A fuel cell is a device that uses the chemical energy in hydrogen and transforms this into electricity.
 Our fuel cell uses hydrogen and oxygen to form water and generate electricity.
 We use this electricity to power the our boat.